A JWST investigation into the bar fraction at redshifts 1 < z < 3: Bar identification

 \section{Bar identification}

 The random orientation of galaxies challenges observational attempts of bar measurements.
-Stellar bars are distinguishable in near-face-on galaxies and become less defined in high-inclination galaxies.
+Stellar bars are distinguishable in near-face-on galaxies and become less well defined in high-inclination galaxies.
 This study aims to determine the fraction of disc galaxies that harbour a bar in an optimised sample of F444W NIRCam and F160W WFC3 images.
-In \S~\ref{Sec: criterion}, the optimisation of the parent sample is explained, while the search for disc galaxies and the derivation of the fraction of disc galaxies in the sample is given in \S~\ref{Sec: disc}.
-Finally, in \S~\ref{Sec: visual}, the bar classification method used on the optimised sample is discussed.
-For our bar identification process, we use visual inspection of galaxy images as well as of PA and $e$ radial profiles.
+For our bar identification process, we use visual inspection of galaxy images as well as radial profiles of position angles and ellipticity.

-\subsection{Sample Optimisation}
+\subsection{Sample optimisation}

 Considering the challenges involved in the identification of bars, as noted above, we choose to remove highly inclined and overly faint or poorly resolved galaxies from the sample through an automated process.
+This optimisation process is intended to remove only galaxies that would be visually classified as ambiguous or unclassifiable.
 To do so, we fit ellipses to the isophotal contours of all galaxies in the parent sample to extract radial profiles of $e$ and PA \citep[see, e.g.,][]{Gadotti_2007,Barraza_2008,Barazza_2009,Aguerri_2009}{}{}.
 Figure \ref{Fig: isophotes} shows in the left panel the ellipse fits superposed on the F444W NIRCam image of the galaxy EGS\_23205, and in the right panel, radial profiles of the $e$ and PA of the fitted ellipses.
 EGS\_23205 is an example of a barred galaxy in this study and is observed relatively face-on.

 Before visually classifying galaxies as barred or unbarred, we apply a three-step procedure to obtain our final, optimised galaxy sample containing galaxies in which a bar can be identified robustly: \textbf{(1)} ellipse-fitting to NIRCam images without fixing the centre; \textbf{(2)} second ellipse-fitting with fixed centres; \textbf{(3)} removal of highly inclined galaxies.
 In the following, we give a detailed explanation of these three steps: